 Leadership funds support professional development and state staff salaries related to professional development.
-The FY08 Adult Education & Literacy Professional Development Calendar was once again a collaborative effort of teachers, program managers, provider organizations, the Professional Development team and state AEL staff.
+The FY09 Adult Education & Literacy Professional Development Calendar was once again a collaborative effort of teachers, program managers, provider organizations, the Professional Development team and state AEL staff.
 All training reflected the continuing state priority to encourage practitioners to use the EFF Framework and competently apply the standards-based approach to instruction and assessment.
 In keeping with what the research says about effective staff development, a combination of multi-day, single day and customized workshops was offered.
-This year, the focus was on learner persistence.
+This year, the focus was on instruction, assessment, data entry and analysis, technology, and building and upgrading the professional development system.

-The reporting year is the fourth year of a single statewide grant for the provision of adult education and literacy services.
+The reporting year is the fifth year of a single statewide grant for the provision of adult education and literacy services.
 The statewide grantee shares responsibility with the AEL Team at the Department of Education for professional development services.
 During this period, the system has enjoyed the benefits of a full-time Professional Development Coordinator.
-In addition to a full, year-round calendar of professional development workshops designed to meet a variety of training needs, a very successful statewide conference was held.
-This was the first such conference in a number of years and resulted largely from the expressed interest of the field.
-It was first and foremost intended as a professional development opportunity, but also served to facilitate networking among providers.
-This two-day conference not only met its primary training goals, but also contributed to a developing common vision for adult education in Vermont.
-During the reporting year, approximately 85% of the field staff participated in at least one professional development activity supported by Leadership funds.
+In addition to a full, year-round calendar of professional development workshops designed to meet a variety of training needs, a week was also set aside for the pursuit of professional development activities designed and implemented at the local level.
+During the reporting year, 100% (152 individuals) of the field staff participated in at least one professional development activity supported by Leadership funds.